dmp1ce/daveparrish.net/about.markdown

 I try to run all my devices on open source software and I try to stay up to date on new open source technologies.
 Right now I am running Arch Linux on my laptop.
 Before that I ran Gentoo, which was quite a learning experience.
-I still use Windows (and a [Steam Link](https://store.steampowered.com/app/353380/Steam_Link/)) for gaming, but I have been happy to see more an more games coming to Linux.